GalloDaSballo/The-Complete-Strapi-Developer/Readme.md

 - Discuss Strapi architecture and strategy for their project
 - Advice or code review for their Strapi based projects

-For 1-1 Coaching you can reach out on Codement:
+For 1-1 Coaching you can reach out on Codementor:

 [https://www.codementor.io/@alessandrovalerani](https://www.codementor.io/@alessandrovalerani)
-You can reach out codementor